turned-out to be only a feasibility study

 and astonishing elaboration of the pièce

 de résistance, the ravishing virtual

-theater organs which come
+theater organs, which dream-like instruments come

 of bells, chimes, harps,